sdaitzman/elementary-os-install-utility/README.md

 13. Deletes entire eosinstall folder
 14. Unmounts both common EFI System Partition mount points
 15. Tells the user it's finished :smile:

-## What it does:
-This utility helps you install Elementary OS on a Mac.
-It installs rEFInd (an EFI boot picker) to the EFI System Partition, and burns a thumb drive with the Elementary OS installer.

-You'll need an Elementary OS ISO from the Elementary OS [website](http://elementaryos.org) to install, and you'll need to make a FAT partition using Disk Utility.
-This will be documented in the greyed out button at the bottom of the app but instructions have not yet been written.

 ## Boring stuff:
 This tool is licensed under the file contained in LICENSE.md.
 The following non-legalese does not represent a contract and LICENSE.md takes priority: